 Human guests love a nice garden, but animal guests love them even more!
 It’s easy, though, for animals to escape from an unsecured garden, so make sure your garden is completely enclosed—with appropriately-sized fencing or walls running around the whole perimeter.
 Make sure there is nothing that determined animals can use to help them make their escape.
 If you are concerned about curious creatures making holes in your garden patch, burying chicken wire, flat rocks, and citrus peel is a good way to deter digging doggies.

-Toys and rules
+Pet-proof toys and rules

-Keeping a selection of good pet toys at your rental is a sure way to keep animals occupied and distracted.
-After playtime, they'll be too tired to even think about scratching the furniture!
-Keep them in area where you are most worried about damage, and leave a couple of tennis balls in the garden, too, for a cheap and easy way to entertain and tire out energetic dogs.
+Keeping a selection of good pet-poof toys at your rental is a sure way to keep animals occupied and distracted.
+After playtime, they’ll be too tired to even think about scratching the furniture!
+Keep them in an area where you are most worried about damage, and leave a couple of tennis balls in the garden, too, for a cheap and easy way to entertain and tire out energetic dogs.

 It’s also a good idea to leave your rules written and displayed in an obvious place, like the front door or kitchen wall, as a gentle reminder.
 We also recommend putting the details of the nearest vet and animal emergency center somewhere in the accommodation; it’s a thoughtful touch that will be greatly appreciated, no matter whether they are needed or not.